Best Baseball Players of All Time

 He is the youngest player in history to reach 100 home runs and 100 stolen bases, won the American League MVP twice in his first five full seasons and hit 285 career home runs in his first nine.

-In March 2019, Trout, who has been called the "white Bo Jackson" for his prodigious natural talent, signed the biggest contract in major league history for 12 years and $426 million.
+In March 2019, Trout signed the biggest contract in major league history for 12 years and $426 million.

 28. Cool Papa Bell, Center Field